alexgoodell/medGPTs/README.md

-# medgpts
+# MedGPTs
-List of medical and health-themed custom GPTs
+List of medical and health-themed custom GPTs.
+Please add your agents via a PR!

+[awesome]